fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 # Node Identification Object

-This section defines the Node Identification Object, an ICMP Extension Object with a Class-Num (Object Class Value) of TBD that can be appended to the following messages:
+This section defines the Node Identification Object, an ICMP Extension Object with a Class-Num (Object Class Value) of 5 that can be appended to the following messages:

 - ICMPv4 Time Exceeded